fisadev/fisa-vim-config/README.rst

-fisa-vim-config
+Fisa vim config
 ===============

-A vim configuration for the modern pythonista (plus some other goodies)
+A Vim and NeoVim configuration for the modern pythonista (plus some other goodies).

-Installation instructions and docs `here <http://fisadev.github.io/fisa-vim-config/>`_.
+Installation instructions and docs at `vim.fisadev.com <https://vim.fisadev.com>`_.